 - Nishiki Market – It’s not as essential to arrive early, but lunchtime here is packed.
 10 am is better or just before closing around 5 pm.

-If you have limited time in Kyoto and prefer exploring with a guide, this popular early bird tour avoids the crowds at Fushimi Inari, Kiyomizu-dera, and the bamboo grove by starting at 6 am.
+If you have limited time in Kyoto and prefer exploring with a guide, this popular Kyoto early bird tour avoids the crowds at Fushimi Inari, Kinkaku-ji (Golden Pavilion), and the bamboo grove by starting before 7am.